sigasi/sigasi_insights/content/tech/moving-sigasi-files-out-of-the-way.md

 </link>
 ```

-Now you’ll be able to see the `linked_resources` directory inside `src` in the project view, even though it does not exist on the file system.
+Now you’ll be able to see the `linked_resources` directory inside `src` in the Projects View, even though it does not exist on the file system.
 You can also link resources inside it:

 ```xml
 <link>